Family-Friendly Adventures In The Wild

 2. Wilpattu National Park

 At 1,317km², Wilpattu is Sri Lanka’s largest national park.
 Located in the northwestern region of the island, Wilpattu is a relatively lush environment (as opposed to the aridity of Yala) and is dotted with natural lakes.
-At present, only 25% of the park is accessible for visitors, but that’s already quite a massive segment of the park.
-Over 30 species of mammals have been documented at Wilpattu, including sloth bears, sambar deer, spotted deers, and leopards.
+At present, only 25% of the park is accessible by visitors, but that’s already quite a massive area.
+Over 30 species of mammals have been documented at Wilpattu, including sloth bears, sambar deer, spotted deer, and leopards.
 The national bird of Sri Lanka, the Sri Lankan junglefowl, is also a known resident of the park.
-A range of reptiles could also be found at the park, such as the Indian rock python, mugger crocodiles, and the Indian flapshell turtle.
+A range of reptiles, such as the Indian rock python, mugger crocodiles, and the Indian flapshell turtle can also be found at the park.

 3. Horton Plains National Park

 Located in Ohiya, Central Province, the Horton Plains National Park offers visitors a stunning view of dozens of plains hidden amongst the ceaseless mist.
 The plains, reaching heights of around 6,900 to 7,500ft, are covered in cloud forest and grassland.
 The Horton Plains are the headwaters of Sri Lanka’s Mahaweli, Walawe and Kelani rivers.
 There’s a wide range of endemic plants that can be found at Horton Plains, as well as herds of sambar deer.
 The park is great for avid bird-watchers as many of Sri Lanka’s endemic residents as well as migratory visitors drop by the plains.
 It’s the coldest region in the country, with the average annual temperature being around 14-16⁰C.